fthiebolt/neOCampus-arduino/README.md

   - debug serial link speed 115200

 ### WiFi setup ###
+Only for ESP based boards.

-Once started the board will provides a WiFi Access Point (AP) named: `neOSensor_xxxx` where xxxx are the MAC address last bytes.
+Once started, the board will provides a WiFi Access Point (AP) named: `neOSensor_xxxx` where xxxx are the MAC address last bytes.

 **First time setup**\
 In this case, AP will get available for 5mn for you to configure SSID along with WPA2 key.